AwesomesauceLabs/piglet-manual/index.md

 ### Installing KtxUnity

+To load glTF files with supercompressed textures, Piglet requires KtxUnity 0.9.1 or newer.
 To install KtxUnity, follow the instructions on the [KtxUnity GitHub page](https://github.com/atteneder/KtxUnity).

 In addition, please note the following "gotchas":